Oracle Linux: Virtualization support

-Other Oracle products are only supported under the Xen-based Oracle VM Server for x86.
+The Oracle Linux distribution includes KVM hypervisor and an oVirt-based management tool.
+Other supported server virtualization solutions are VMware and Xen-based Oracle VM.

+Oracle Cloud Native Environment has added KubeVirt support for unified container and virtual machine management beginning with the 1.7 release.

+Container and orchestration support

+Linux Containers (LXC) are supported in Oracle Linux 7.

+Oracle Container Runtime for Docker is available on Oracle Linux 6 and 7.
+It’s not provided in Oracle Linux 8+.

+Podman is a drop-in replacement for Oracle Container Runtime for Docker in Oracle Linux 8 and Oracle Linux 9.
+Podman, Buildah, and Skopeo are a set of tools that you can use to create, run, and manage applications across Oracle Linux systems by using Open Container Initiative (OCI) compatible containers.

+Oracle Cloud Native Environment has integrated container runtimes to create and provision Open Container Initiative (OCI)-compliant containers using CRI-O, an implementation of the Kubernetes CRI (Container Runtime Interface) to enable using Open Container Initiative compatible runtimes.

+Oracle Linux Container images are available via Oracle Container Registry, GitHub Container Registry and Docker Hub.

 Deployment inside Oracle Corporation

 Oracle Corporation uses Oracle Linux extensively within Oracle Public Cloud, internally to lower IT costs.
 Oracle Linux is deployed on more than 42,000 servers by Oracle Global IT; the SaaS Oracle On Demand service, Oracle University, and Oracle's technology demo systems also run Oracle Linux.

 Software developers at Oracle develop Oracle Database, Fusion Middleware, E-Business Suite and other components of Oracle Applications on Oracle Linux.

 Related products

 Oracle Linux is used as the underlying operating system for the following appliances.